expo/expo/docs/pages/eas-update/known-issues.md

 - When using the new manifest format with Expo Go, the project's name will appear as "Untitled experience" in the dev menu.
 - After publishing an update, it's impossible to revert back to the build's embedded update.

-Experiencing issues not listed above?
-Join us on [Discord](https://chat.expo.dev/) in the #eas channel.
+Are you experiencing issues not listed above?
+[Contact us](https://expo.dev/contact) or join us on [Discord](https://chat.expo.dev/) in the #eas channel.